ocropus-archive/ocropus4-old/README.md

 # OCRopus4

-This is a very preliminary version of OCRopus 4.
+This is a **very preliminary** version of OCRopus 4.
 Components are:

 - ocrobin -- binarization (hardcoded binarizer is also available)
+- ocrorot -- orientation
+- ocroskew -- small page rotations ("skew")
-- ocrorot -- orientation, skew, and scale estimation
+- ocroscale -- scale determination
 - ocroseg -- word, line, and block segmentation of pages
-- ocrotest -- text recognition from words and lines
+- ocrorec -- text recognition from words and lines

 Status is:

 - DL training and recognition for text recognition and page layout analysis are working
-- training fully works on the UW3 dataset
+- training fully works on UW3 and G1000
 - we have large datasets extracted from the Tobacco corpus and Google 1000 Books

 Warnings: